SimonFolkerts/Express-Demo/readme.md

 e.g. `__dirname + 'path/to-file.html'`

 4. If you send a get request to the server at localhost:3000/html you should get back the HTML file as a response.

+## Step 5: Templating for Server Side Rendering

+We can dynamically modify HTML files before sending them to the client using a templating engine or view engine.
+Here we will install and use EJS to try this out.

+1. Run `npm install ejs` to install ejs.

+2. We need to tell Express that we are using ejs by adding `app.set('view engine', 'ejs')` to the server.

+3. ejs will look for a views folder.
+Create a views folder in the project.

+4. Move the HTML file we created previously into this new views folder.

+5. Change the extension on the HTML file from `.html` to `.ejs` so that ejs knows it is a template file.

+6. In the `.ejs` file (formerly an `.html` file) add some templating syntax as shown in the example. `<%= "This is dynamically generated!" + " " + "Math: " + (4 + 4) %>`.
+This is just JS that is between the EJS tags, similar to using the double curly brackets in Vue to template on the front end.

+7. Now we can change our /html endpoint to use `.render()` instead of `.sendFile()`.
+We can also just write the name of the file without needing to specify a path as ejs will simply look in the views folder automatically.

+8. Now when the server is started and a get request is sent to /html, the server will use ejs to dynamically process and assemble the .ejs template file into a static HTML file and send that to the client.
+This is called serverside rendering.